 The Festival of San Joaquin by Zee Edgell

-DNFs – it’s a bit early in the year (April 2021) for DNFs, especially as I’m usually committed to finishing what I start, but I’m struggling and I’ve resolved to let some of these books go.
+April May June 2021) for DNFs, especially as I’m usually committed to finishing what I start, but I’m struggling and I’ve resolved to let some of these books go.
 It doesn’t mean that I have not enjoyed parts of these books but it’s been a long slog in which I’ve either had to start over or the reading has dragged (what’s new, right? but in the case of any book listed here I don’t see a finish line).
-If I have any thoughts-so-far, I’ll share those as these books may well be for someone else or some other version of me in some other time (no slights intended).
+I’ve debated with myself whether it’s fair or not to say anything at all about books I haven’t finished.
+So there’s a chance I might edit these thoughts but, for now, if I have any thoughts-so-far, I’ll share those as these books may well be for someone else or some other version of me in some other time (no slights intended).

 Dr. Susan Lowes (thesis excerpted on the internet) – What I read of it was very interesting in terms of the social history of Antigua and Barbuda.
 It includes valuable insights to education (e.g. ‘Once the grammar school began to admit nonwhites in large numbers, a grammar school education became the key prerequisite for all the “middle class” occupations and a virtual passport into the civil service.
 Thus while at first the white population sent their sons to the Antigua Grammar School, conferring superiority on the institution, once selected nonwhites were allowed in, it was the institution that conferred superiority on the student. …while nonwhite access to education was by no means regardless of social class, the fact that such access was often through scholarships meant that a grammar school education occasionally became available to young men and women who, if strictly social and economic criteria were followed, might not have had access to the new opportunities.’).
 The book provides interesting insight to events on the road to civil rights like the 1918 riots (i.e. labour unrest violently suppressed), and the challenges in colonial Antigua and Barbuda of finding jobs, getting promoted, getting equal pay, cracking the colour and gender barrier if you were Black, or even just non-white, and non-male, not of the ‘correct’ class, not ‘legitimate’ by birth etc.

-Beneath Lion’s Wings by Marie Ohanesian Nardin – this was sent to me by the author and came of my interest in revisiting the city of Venice.
+Beneath Lion’s Wings (RR) by Marie Ohanesian Nardin – this was sent to me by the author and came of my interest in revisiting the city of Venice.
 So, the characters’ ride on the water taxi and seeing Venice for the first time was a nostalgia trip for me.
 I recognized the landscape with a familiar sense of wonder.
 There are the romance staples (e.g. the gondolier with eyes as green as the water and the vacationing Hollywood agent in training meet-cute: “They gave each other a smile only fate could have arranged.”).
 But the descriptions of the location resonated as did the attitudes (“pffft…this is Italy where something is said and another is done” – so Italy is the Caribbean, I knew it!).
 Good details re the gondola world.
 The woman is career driven and the love interest/gondolier is a romantic.
 In conversation with his much more lascivious friend, he says, she “isn’t hot, she’s beautiful”.
 And when his friend persisted, “Big tits…great ass?”
 Shut him down with, “Come on man.
 I’m telling you…when she smiled her face… – her eyes…dark brown…maybe black…and shiny, like her hair.
 I – couldn’t take my eyes off of her.”
 Just the guy you want for a rom-com (#notlikeotherguys #sowhatifhestoogoodtobetrue #andhisbehaviourmightbeonthecreepysideinreallife #thatsromance…s).
 Lovers of modern romance will possibly like this.
 I couldn’t really get in to it; romances and me still seem to be on a break.

 There’s a Cropover arts journal from last year that I was reading but lost in the purge – it was a mix of professional and amateur artists and writers and uneven piece to piece.
 One that I did like of what I read was Robert Edison Sandiford’s Entangled, a quiet reflection on the frustrations of real connection and the photo by Andrew Brown, which may have you tilting your head, but the upside downness of it captures the chaos of Carnival.

-In the Dark Soft Earth by Frank Watson – this is a collection of poetry of love, nature, spirituality, and dreams.
+In the Dark Soft Earth (RR) by Frank Watson – this is a collection of poetry of love, nature, spirituality, and dreams.
 I received this review copy too long ago from Plum White Press, a small press literary publisher.
 I really have not been able to give this book the attention it deserves since receiving it forever ago; the poetry (though brief; I appreciated that) is not really connecting.
 The visual imagery (e.g. Eleanor Greenfield’s textured The Promise, with a woman standing in marshy water, hand cupped toward a bird) is soft and alluring, and one of my favourite aspects of the book.
 The poetry itself has a fair amount of imagery as well, nature imagery obviously though nature is not the subject (e.g. P. 18 “the branches of her desire entangle me wherever I go”).
 She is, the poetic voice seeking or praising her.
 Lots of water imagery and the soft earth at the edge of it, and the detritus that finds its way there.